extrange/personal-blog/docs/blog/posts/2022-05-22-my-self-hosting-journey.md

 [^cryptsetup-partition]: The reason I do not use `cryptsetup` (or `dmcrypt`) directly on the disk is that Windows/other software might accidentally wipe the partition table (and the LUKS header), rendering the disk unlockable.
 [^nfs-issues]: Windows sets the UID/GID to -2 for some reason, preventing you from writing to files by default.
 This is the [fix](https://unix.stackexchange.com/questions/276292/need-permission-for-windows-client-to-access-linux-nfs).
 [^pam-issues]: By default, SELinux [blocks](https://github.com/google/google-authenticator-libpam/issues/101) `sshd` from reading the `.google_authenticator` file in the home directory.
 One [workaround] is to place the file in the `.ssh` directory instead.
-[^mosh]: Mosh allows for SSH access over unreliable/mobile connections, including scenarios like changing IP addresses (which can happen as the mobile device moves out of Wifi range).

 [awesome-selfhosted]: https://github.com/awesome-selfhosted/awesome-selfhosted
 [btrbk-issue]: https://github.com/digint/btrbk/issues/339#issuecomment-1332137961